pivotal/blog/content/post/agile-development-for-highly-scalable-data-processing-pipelines.md

 # next, the script checks error status
 if [ $error -eq 0 ]
 then
-	# if exit is zero, test passes, and records are matched 100%.
+	# if the exit is zero, test passes, and records are matched 100%.
 	echo "Test Passed. "$lines_1" records tested.
 	Percentage Matched: 100%"
 elif [ $error -eq 1 ]
 then
-	# If the exit not zero,
+	# if the exit is not zero,
 	# the script counts the mismatched lines, also the mismatch percentage
-	# and reports a failed test andthe mismatched lines.
+	# and reports a failed test and the mismatched lines.
 	D=''
 	mismatch=$(echo $(echo $resultA | expand | sed -e 's/[\ ]/'"$D"'/g' | sed -e $'s/</\\\n/g'| sed -e $'s/>/\\\n/g' | wc -l )/2| bc)
 	mismatch_percent=$(echo "scale=10 ; ($lines_1 - $mismatch) / $lines_1 * 100" | bc)